TallKite/linnstrument-firmware/README.md

 Shortcut: you can long-press the scale's pad in cols 2-4 in the Global Settings screen to go directly to that scale.

 The note lights screen has 7 scale buttons plus the rainbow editor, the dots selector and the yellow rainbow-enabler button.
+Excluding the rainbow enabler, there are 9 buttons, corresponding to the 9 scales in cols 2-4 in the Global Settings screen.
-Tap any of these buttons except the rainbow-enabler to select it.
-Tap any selected button to backtrack to the previous button.
+Tap any of these 9 buttons to select it.
+Tap any already-selected button to backtrack to the previous button.
 There are 7 rows of colored lights on the screen, which top to bottom are for unisons, 2nds, 3rds, 4ths, 5ths, 6ths and 7ths.
 Tap a note in a scale to toggle it on or off.
 Like the guitar tuning screen, a midi note is sent when you tap.
 The 8th scale is the rainbow editor, in which all notes are always on.
 Tap a note to cycle it thru the rainbow.